johnnyawesome/Chess.comEmojis/README.md

 # Chess.comEmojis

+## Disclaimer

+Chess.com ALLOWS Unicode Emojis: Any cellphone onscreen-keyboard has an Emojis button  built in (which chess.com allows you to use).
+This script does the same for your computer/kaptop keyboard which doesn't have an Emoji button built in.
+It lets you add additional Emojis.

 ## Add some more 💩Emojis💩 to Chess.com Chat Function

 So basically, in a Chess.com Livestream, Livegame or daily game, you only have these boring Emojis for the chat section: